Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 The Indian python (Python molurus) is a sizable snake species indigenous to Southeast Asia and the Indian subcontinent’s tropical and subtropical climates.
 Other names for it include Asian rock python, Indian rock python, and black-tailed python.
 Despite being smaller than the Burmese python, its near relative, this snake is among the biggest in the world.
 It typically grows to 3 meters (9 feet 10 inches) and has a softer coloration than the Burmese python.
 It is non-venomous, just like all pythons.

-P. molurus is found in India, southern Nepal, Pakistan, Sri Lanka, Bhutan, and Myanmar’s northernmost region.
-Grasslands, swamps, marshes, rocky hillsides, woodlands, open forests, and river valleys are just a few diverse habitats where it can be found.
-It requires a constant supply of water.
-It conceals itself in hollow trees, mangrove thickets, reed beds, and abandoned mammal burrows.
+• Molurus can be find in India, southern Nepal, Pakistan, Sri Lanka, Bhutan, and Myanmar’s northernmost region.
+Its diverse habitats include grasslands, swamps, marshes, rocky hillsides, woodlands, open forests, and river valleys.
+Molurus requires a constant supply of water and conceals itself in hollow trees, mangrove thickets, reed beds, and abandoned mammal burrows.

 Birds